24Ryou/Codewars/codewars.md

 * At least one character (`""` is not valid)
 * Allowed characters are uppercase / lowercase latin letters and digits from `0` to `9`
 * No whitespaces / underscore
-In this example you have to validate if a user input string is alphanumeric.
-The given string is not `nil/null/NULL/None`, so you don't have to check that.

-The string has the following conditions to be alphanumeric:

-* At least one character (`""` is not valid)
-* Allowed characters are uppercase / lowercase latin letters and digits from `0` to `9`
-* No whitespaces / underscore

 ```py
 def alphanumeric(password):